-It is also defined as $-^8$
+It is also defined as -9

-"1.
-Lasting or remaining without essential change:

-2. Not expected to change in status, condition, or place".
+- "1.
+Lasting or remaining without essential change: - 2.
+Not expected to change in status, condition, or place".

-&lt;sup>5 The term "controlled company" is defined in section 25BB(1) as a company that is a subsidiary, as defined in IFRS, of a REIT.
+The term "controlled company" is defined in section 25BB(1) as a company that is a subsidiary, as defined in IFRS, of a REIT.